 Since a blow dryer uses heat, it is best to limit how much you use it, yes, but the way you’re using your hair dryer can also contribute to your battle against frizzy hair.

-How to properly blow dry frizzy hair to reduce frizz:
+How to properly blow dry frizzy hair to reduce frizz?

 - Start by allowing frizzy hair to mostly air dry.